hAWKdv/_class/README.md

         this.name = name;
     })

-    // The following will give us .getName() method .get("name", function () {
+    // Now we can access '_name' through 'name' .get("name", function () {
         return this._name;
     })

-    // ... and .setName(val)
+    // ... and set it the same way
     .set("name", function (value) {
         if (!value) {
             console.log("The name is not set.");